rwanrooy/PowerHue/README.md

 # **PowerHue - Power-Driven Light Color Change Automation**
-This automation changes the color of lights based on power values from a sensor, such as the current power level from a [**Smart Meter**](https://smartgateways.nl/en/read-out-smart-meter-p1-dsmr/) from [**Smart Gateways**](https://smartgateways.nl/en/) or the real-time energy production of solar panels.
+PowerHue changes the color of lights based on power values from a sensor, such as the current power level from a [**Smart Meter Gateway**](https://smartgateways.nl/en/read-out-smart-meter-p1-dsmr/) from [**Smart Gateways**](https://smartgateways.nl/en/) or the real-time energy production of solar panels.
 The light color smoothly transitions between colors based on the power values, providing a visual indication of power consumption or generation.
 The color starts from **green** when power is low, gradually transitions to **blue**, and shifts to **red** as power consumption or generation reaches its maximum.

 <p align="center">
   <img src="https://smartgateways.nl/wp-content/uploads/2025/01/PowerHue-logo.png" alt="PowerHue Logo" height="200">